itsmesriteja/VcTrade-searchUI-Teja/README.md

-# VcTrade-code-challenge
+# Demo Search UI

-Hello Nicolas/ Vc-trade team,
+Hello

-I am glad to welcome you to checkout the mock search UI I developed.
+I am glad to welcome you to check out the mock search UI I developed.

 This template should help get you started developing with Vue 3 in Vite.